GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

  • _Appearance_.
 You choose the sheen of the metal.
 Once these decisions are made, they can't be changed.

-After the spell ends, for a number of hours equal to the total minutes of duration, the affeted creature has a -1 penalty to all [Body] and [Fort] checks/saves and a -1 penalty to all attacks.
+After the spell ends, for a number of hours equal to the total minutes of duration, the affected creature has a -1 penalty to all [Body] and [Fort] checks/saves and a -1 penalty to all attacks.

 A creature may make a [Fort] save to avoid this if they wish.